elastic/connectors/docs/DEVELOPING.md

 ### Compatibility

 Jira Cloud or Jira Server versions 7 or later are compatible with Elastic connector frameworks.
+Jira Data Center editions are not currently supported.

 ### Configuration